3scale/porta/INSTALL.md

 MASTER_PASSWORD=<master_password> USER_PASSWORD=<user_password> make dev-setup
 ```

-Then install all depenendencies and run the application with `up`:
+Then install all depenendencies and run the application with `dev-start`:

 ```
-make up
+make dev-start
 ```

 ## Manual setup on Mac OS X (10.13)